 Whatever occurred between you and your child is now history.
 Stop reminding them of their disrespect and disobedience.
 Quit criticizing yourself and beating yourself up over where you went wrong as a parent.

 If you’re anything like me, parenting was a process of trial and error and learning along the way.
-I learnt from my errors.
+I learned from my errors.

 It’s time to plan forward and use wisdom in your efforts to improve your interactions with your adult child.
 Listen while displaying compassion and respect.
 Give up control.
 From now on, forgive and work on developing a healthy connection.